 Dallas Health Insurance Market

-We currently offer health insurance plans from Aetna, AARP, Cigna, Blue Cross Blue Shield of Texas, Humana, and UnitedHealthcare.
-And I know that is six companies, but AARP only offers health insurance plans to people over 55.
+We currently offer health insurance plans from Aetna, Scott & White, Cigna, Blue Cross Blue Shield of Texas, Humana, and UnitedHealthcare.